 Information on the vertical distribution of ozone is obtained from ozone soundings.
 The vertical profile time series have been homogenised and are now of the highest possible quality for further research.
-The time series of ozone sounding data is visualized in the figure below.
+The 50 years time series of Uccle ozone sounding data is visualized in the figure below.
 The vertical coordinate is the altitude relative to the tropopause (tropopause location = 0), which marks the border between the troposphere (= temperature globally decreasing with increasing height; almost all weather phenomena take place in the troposphere) and the stratosphere, in which the temperature rises again with increasing height due to the absorption of solar UV light by the ozone molecules.
 As ozone is formed by different processes in the troposphere and the stratosphere, this distinction allows for a better study of the ozone concentrations at those different atmospheric layers.

 With an average tropopause location around 11 km at Uccle, it should be obvious from the figure that the maximum ozone concentrations (blue-violet colours) occur between altitudes of 20 to 25 km.

-Time series of the vertical ozone profiles (ozone partial pressures in mPa) measured at Uccle by ozonesondes.
+Here it is: the 50 years time series of the vertical ozone profiles (ozone partial pressures in mPa) measured at Uccle by ozonesondes.
 The altitude level is expressed in km relative to the tropopause height.

 To have a better idea of the time variability of the atmospheric ozone concentrations, we calculated the mean ozone profile for the different subsequent decades from the dataset of ozone profiles shown here above.
 These 5 different mean ozone profiles are presented by different colours in the graph here below, with the altitude relative to the tropopause height again as vertical coordinate.